Ben Jacobs (American football): Coaching career

 Having been a member of the Panthers for six seasons as a core special teamer, head coach Ron Rivera personally asked Jacobs if he would consider making the transition to coaching for the team, to which he agreed.
-He joined the Washington Football Team as an assistant special teams coach in 2020.
-He was named the assistant special teams coach by the Cincinnati Bengals in 2024.
+He joined the Washington Football Team as an assistant special teams coach on January 15, 2020.
+Jacobs was named as the assistant special teams coach by the Cincinnati Bengals on February 27, 2024.